Financial support is available to help you manage the affects of the coronavirus (COVID-19).

 For more information visit The Treasury website.

-HomeBuilder gives eligible owner-occupiers, including first home buyers, a grant of $25,000 to build a new home or substantially renovate an existing home.
+HomeBuilder gives eligible owner-occupiers, including first home buyers, a grant to build a new home or substantially renovate an existing home.

 For information on eligibility and how to apply, visit The Treasury website.